-The biggest drawback to the first option is that it creates the possibility of a variation not appearing, thus making the donor think that the company is not in the database or doesn’t have a matching gift program.
 It also forces the donor to look through the entries themselves, which can be confusing for employees of large corporations with multiple subsidiaries.

 The benefits of the second type of search functionality are that it increases the percentage of donors finding the company, as well as completing the search.
 It only takes 2 steps, as opposed to the first option’s 3 steps.

 HEPdata, Blackbaud, and Amply all use the first option.
 Double the Donation used to, but it seems that recently they transitioned to the second option, which is more user-friendly.

 Double the Donation is the winner for this section- the streamlined autocomplete option is preferable to the list of variations.